Substrate-level phosphorylation: Succinate-CoA ligase

 Succinate-CoA ligase is a heterodimer composed of an invariant α-subunit and a substrate-specific ß-subunit, encoded by either SUCLA2 or SUCLG2.
 This combination results in either an ADP-forming succinate-CoA ligase (A-SUCL, EC 6.2.1.5) or a GDP-forming succinate-CoA ligase (G-SUCL, EC 6.2.1.4).
 The ADP-forming succinate-CoA ligase is potentially the only matrix enzyme generating ATP in the absence of a proton motive force, capable of maintaining matrix ATP levels under energy-limited conditions, such as transient hypoxia.

 Monofunctional C1-tetrahydrofolate synthase

-This enzyme is encoded by MTHFD1L and reversibly interconverts ADP + phosphate + 10-formyltetrahydrofolate to ATP + formate + tetrahydrofolate.
+This enzyme is encoded by MTHFD1L and reversibly interconverts ADP + phosphate + 10-formyltetrahydrofolate to ATP + formate + tetrahydrofolate (EC 6.3.4.3).

 Other mechanisms

-In working skeletal muscles and the brain, Phosphocreatine is stored as a readily available high-energy phosphate supply, and the enzyme creatine phosphokinase transfers a phosphate from phosphocreatine to ADP to produce ATP.
-Then the ATP releases giving chemical energy.
-This is sometimes erroneously considered to be substrate-level phosphorylation, although it is a transphosphorylation.
+In working skeletal muscles and the brain, phosphocreatine is stored as a readily available high-energy phosphate supply, and the enzyme creatine kinase transfers a phosphate from phosphocreatine to ADP to produce ATP.
+Then the ATP can be utilized for doing useful work by cellular processes.
+The creatine kinase reaction is sometimes erroneously considered to be substrate-level phosphorylation, although it is a transphosphorylation.